 To truly fix this, the Registry will need to support the same sophistication of EML as Morpho, which is unlikely in the short term.
 This is a placeholder bug for the smaller issues such has multiple keywords which can be tackled (i.e. exposed in the UI, just need to serialize the data properly to the form).

-#2 Updated by Callie Bowdish over 13 years ago
+#2 Updated by Callie Bowdish almost 14 years ago

 The edit feature does not work when keywords are added to the online form.
 After saving a data package using the online form it is not possible to edit it if keywords are added.
 I have attached a data package that had this problem.
 The response is that you used a keyword which can not be edited so use Morpho.

 Another related issue is that with the ESA site is that the creator of the data package does not have the rights to save up using Morpho.

-#3 Updated by Shaun Walbridge over 13 years ago
+#3 Updated by Shaun Walbridge almost 14 years ago

 Confirmed that multiple keywords did not work.
 Fixed in latest revision, the only form element which is in the registry form but should cause failure at the moment is additional files, which create <additionalMetadata> elements the form is currently unable to parse.

-#5 Updated by Shaun Walbridge about 13 years ago
+#5 Updated by Shaun Walbridge over 13 years ago

 Tentatively planning to fix the upload fields for 1.9.
 Perhaps the simplest solution is to reuse the upload machinery by pointing the script at the existing data files on disk for SHA1 et al calculations.